Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 EXAMPLE

 Perhaps America’s most famous leader is Abraham Lincoln.
 A controversial figure in his time, Lincoln was president during the Civil War and led the Union forces to quash the rebellion, keeping the country together and ending the cruel practice of slavery.
-Lincoln also epitomized the “self-made man,” as he rose from humble beginnings and was largely self-taught.
+Lincoln also epitomized the “self-made individual,” as he rose from humble beginnings and was largely self-taught.

 2c.
 1940s–1950s: The Science of Leadership